MiguelHigueraDev/keyfix/README.md

 ![keyfix UI](github/keyfix.webp)

-Fix double keypresses in a faulty keyboard.
+Fix duplicate keypresses in a faulty keyboard by debouncing them.
+Debounce interval is can be adjusted.
 Only works on Windows.

 ## How to use